Fair Clustering with Minimum Representation Constraints: Experiments with different objectives for heuristic

 To test the efficacy of the myopic cost for pre-fixing we perform a computational study.
 We experiment with three different choices of cost function: \begin{itemize} \item \textit{Proportion}: Set the cost to the proportion of the cluster that needs to be changed for $g$ to be $\alpha$-represented in cluster $k$: where $p_{gk}$ is the current proportion of cluster $k$ that belongs to group $g$. \item \textit{Weighted Proportion}: Set the cost to the proportion weighted by the size of the cluster: \item \textit{Local Cost}: The myopic (i.e. one-shot) increase in cost of moving additional data points to cluster $k$ to meet the fairness constraints.
 Let $q$ be the additional number of points from group $g$ needed for $g$ to be $\alpha$-represented in this cluster (i.e. $q + p_{gk}|C_k| \geq \alpha(q + |C_k|)$).
 Let $c_{(x)} = \argmin_{ c \in \{c_1, \dots, c_K\}} \{D(x, c)\}$ be the closest center for $x \in {\cal X}$.
 The myopic cost $c_{gk}$ associated with $\alpha$-representing group $g$ in cluster $k$ then becomes:

 \end{itemize}

 Figure \ref{fig:prefix_time} shows the impact of different choices of the objective in IP model (8)-(11) on run-time for MiniReL on three different datasets.
 For these experiments we focused on the $k$-means setting (though $k$-medians showed a similar result) and ran 10 trials with different random initial seeds, and warm-start the algorithm with the standard Lloyd's algorithm.
-We benchmark using the IP model to perform pre-fixing with naively pre-fixing the group cluster assignments (i.e. random assignment).
+We benchmark using the IP model to perform pre-fixing with naively pre-fixing the group cluster assignments (i.e. random assignment), and compare their performance on three datasets from the UCI machine learning repository \cite{dua2017uci}: Iris, Adult, and Default.
 In the small 150 data point iris dataset, the pre-fixing scheme has little impact on the total run-time of the algorithm as the overhead of running the IP model outweighs any time savings from a reduced number of iterations.
 However, for larger datasets (i.e. adult and default which both have over 30K data points), using the IP model to perform pre-fixing outperforms the naive approach - leading to as large as a 3x speed-up.
 However, there is a relatively small difference in performance between the three choices for the objective, with the local cost objective reducing the speed by approximately $0.1\%$ compared to the other two when averaged across all three datasets.

 Figure \ref{fig:prefix_iter} shows the impact of pre-fixing strategy on the number of iterations needed for MiniReL to converge.
 For iris, pre-fixing has practically no impact on on the number of iterations, however for larger datasets like adult and default using the pre-fix IP model with any objective leads to substantially fewer iterations.
 The same holds for cluster cost as shown in Figure \ref{fig:prefix_cost} where the IP model leads to solutions with slightly better clustering cost in both adult and default.
 Both results show that the choice of objective function has relatively little impact on the performance of pre-fixing, but outperform random assignment.